christianrickert/vim-firefly/README.md

 >let g:matchparen_disable_cursor_hl=1
 >```

+>[!NOTE]
+>Thanks to Michael Elmore for helping produce a color variant optimized for people with Protanopia or Deuteranopia!

 _I hope you will enjoy _Firefly_ as much as I do!_  🌙

 [^1]: The color scheme files were generated with [vim-colortemplate](https://github.com/lifepillar/vim-colortemplate).